Most of the mortgage lenders in Ireland are still offering incentives such as cashback mortgages to try and attract new customers.

-Bank of Ireland has been giving up to 3% cashback with no upper limit for a while now – (2% when you drawdown and 1% after 5 years) It is available to all new mortgage customers including Buy to Let and switchers.
+- Bank of Ireland offers up to 3% cashback with no upper limit – (2% when you drawdown and 1% after 5 years) It is available to all new mortgage customers including Buy to Let and switchers.
+(Ends 31st December 2022)

-EBS also have a very similar cashback offer – which is 2% upfront and an extra 1% after five years.
+- EBS also has a cashback offer – which is 2% upfront and an extra 1% after five years.
 This offer is available to all new EBS customers, home buyers and mortgage switchers.
+(Ends Dec 2022)